• Skip to primary navigation

 Race

-This program is made to show you how to use your test results in a training program.
-This program is made specific for and therefore I have pulled out all sprints and anaerobic sessions.
+This program shows you how to use your test results in a training program.
+This program is made specifically for VO2 max, and therefore I have pulled out all sprints and anaerobic sessions.

-Normally I recommend training programs with different kinds of intervals, so please remember that this training program is made only to illustrate an easy way to .
-If you prefer to train for two or more specific goals you can try to mix different kinds of intervals.
+I usually recommend training programs with different intervals, so please remember that this training program is made only to illustrate an easy way.
+If you prefer to train for two or more specific goals, you can mix different kinds of intervals.

-Like you made a 5 minutes test for your VO2 max you can make an anaerobic 60seconds test and try to make a higher average watt after a couple of weeks training.
-It is very challenging to attempt for new personal bests.
+Like you made a 5 minutes test for your VO2 max, you can make an anaerobic 60seconds test and try to make a higher average watt after a couple of weeks of training.
+It is very challenging to attempt new personal bests.
 Remember to notice your body weight when you perform a test.

 Keep up the good work!